|

 enough.

-TORNADO
+TORNADO ALLEY

 Notes:

-The days when the
+when the

-West was Wild: generally, the second half of the nineteenth century, as
+Generally, the second half of the

 the new territories, between the Mississippi and the Pacific, were